zikula/core/UPGRADE-1.4.md

          ```

       - Follow the prompts and complete that step.
 When you are finished, Open your browser and login!
-  - Return any 1.3.x-compatible modules, themes and plugins to the appropriate directory and run each
+  - After upgrade successfully completes, return any 1.3.x-compatible modules to the appropriate directory and run each
-    upgrade independently.
+    upgrade independently. **DO NOT include the old Profile and Legal module** when copying them into your new
+    installation, as new versions of these are provided (and their location may differ).

 <a name="notes"></a>

 Notes
 -----

   - As of 1.4.0 `ztemp` is now located in the `app/cache/<kernel-mode>/ztemp` location automatically.
-  - the old `upgrade.php` has been replaced by simply `/upgrade`
+  - the old `upgrade.php` has been replaced by simply `/upgrade` but you should be automatically redirected to this
+    url when visiting your main page.